 The record for the world's most expensive jigsaw puzzle was set in 2005 at an auction benefiting the non-profit Golden Retriever Foundation, for the impressive sum of $27,000.
 The 467-piece wooden work was handcrafted by American artist Rachel Page Elliott, who has won numerous awards for her skills.
 The name of the buyer has never been made public...

-👉 Also read: How long does it take to complete a puzzle?
+👉 See also: How long does it take to complete a puzzle?

-At Jour Férié (although we are impressed by these world records in puzzle solving...), we advocate the pleasure of slowing down and disconnecting, savoring every moment spent assembling our creations.
-Our collection is designed to invite you to relax, far from the race for performance, in order to rediscover all the benefits of jigsaw puzzles.
+At Jour Férié though we are certainly impressed by these world records in puzzle-solving…), we prefer to emphasize the joy of slowing down and disconnecting while savoring every moment spent putting together our creations.
+Our collection is designed to invite you to relax, far from the pressure to perform, and to rediscover all the benefits of puzzle-solving

 Take the time to immerse yourself in our world, in which our biggest puzzles have only 1,000 pieces, but where each one finds its place at your own pace, in simple, authentic pleasure.
 It's up to you to set your own puzzle record, like the longest moment of uninterrupted calm, for example...